 Colposcopy is a safe procedure that carries very few risks.
-Rarely, complications can occur, including:
+Rarely, complications from biopsies taken during colposcopy can occur, including:

 - Heavy bleeding

 Signs and symptoms that may indicate complications include: